samsomsabu/Mini-LLM-Powered-Question-Answering-System-Using-RAG/README.md

 ## **1\.
 Objective**

 This project implements a simple, functional prototype of a document-based Question-Answering (QA) system using Retrieval-Augmented Generation (RAG) powered by an open-source Large Language Model (LLM).
-This system is designed to demonstrate an end-to-end RAG pipeline, from document ingestion to answer generation based on retrieved context, now accessible via a user-friendly web interface.
+This system is designed to demonstrate an end-to-end RAG pipeline, from document ingestion to answer generation based on retrieved context.

 ## **2\.
 Assignment Scope & Implemented Components**